alisondiazc/CGJ_PBHiFi_WGS_Analysis/0.Environment_Setup/Environment_Setup.md

 # Example: mv m64140_220419_014014.hifi_reads.bam PYM007.bam
 ```
 > **Important:** Sample name must not contain dots (`.`).
 If you need to preserve additional information in the filename, place it **after** the first dot (Example: `PYM007.m64140_220419_014014.hifi_reads.bam` → sample name: `PYM007`)

-### 3. Preprocessing of unmerged raw reads (Only for unmerged uBAM files from individual sequencing cells)
+### 4. Preprocessing of unmerged raw reads (Only for unmerged uBAM files from individual sequencing cells)
-If the sequencing reads were provided as unaligned BAM (uBAM) files, PacBio’s native format for storing reads, you’ll need to convert and merge them into a single FASTQ file to ensure compatibility with downstream analysis tools as follows:
+If the sequencing reads were provided as unaligned BAM (uBAM) files (PacBio’s native format for storing reads), you’ll need to convert and merge them into a single FASTQ file to ensure compatibility with downstream analysis tools as follows:
 1. Download the preprocess_cellreads.sh script from the repository and place it inside your $PROJECT_DIR/.
-2. Edit the script by opening preprocess_cellreads.sh and updating the SAMPLE_NAME variable with your sample name.
-Be sure to save the file before closing it.
-3. Make the script executable and run it:
+2. Make the script executable and run it:
 ```bash
 # Grant execution permissions
 chmod +x preprocess_cellreads.sh